protz/dagstuhl-rust-2025/2-Proposal.md

 In effect, if we want to scale up these verification results to larger, real-world Rust systems, notably those using a mixture of unsafe code, interior mutability (a.k.a. dynamic borrow-checking), concurrency and asynchronous tasks, several scientific challenges loom large, for which the existing techniques and tools propose no definitive answer.
-To address these common challenges, we propose to bring developers of these techniques and tools together to address these common challenges, both from a scientific and engineering standpoint.
+Hence, we propose to bring developers of these techniques and tools together to address these common challenges, both from a scientific and an engineering standpoint.

 # Description of the seminar topics

 This seminar will focus on the theory and practice of Rust formal analysis and verification.
-Specifically, we will focus on three intertwined problems: first, aspects of the theoretical foundation of the Rust language crucial to analysis and verification; second, techniques for the analysis and verification of Rust programs; and third, the engineering practices and tool ecosystem that implement those techniques.
+Specifically, we will address three intertwined problems: first, the aspects of the theoretical foundation of the Rust language crucial to analysis and verification; second, techniques for the analysis and verification of Rust programs; and third, the engineering practices and tool ecosystem that implement those techniques.